ambossIconambossIcon

 • Basal insulin injections are continued at the previous dose.

-• 4 units of short-acting or rapid-acting insulin before chosen meals
+• Prandial insulin dosed at 4 units (or 10% of daily basal insulin dose) before chosen meals.

 • Titration: Adjust according to glycemic monitoring.

-• Increase prandial insulin dose by 1–2 units twice weekly until preprandial fasting glucose target is met.
+• Increase prandial insulin dose by 1–2 units (or 10–15%) twice weekly until preprandial fasting glucose target is met.

 • If hypoglycemia occurs, reduce the corresponding prandial insulin dose by 10–20%.